gabbo89/EEA2024-2025/docs/3a8_chipseq_analysis.md

 ChIP-seq analysis algorithms are specialized in identifying one of two types of enrichment (or have specific methods for each): broad peaks or broad domains (i.e. histone modifications that cover entire gene bodies) or narrow peaks (i.e. a transcription factor binding).
 Narrow peaks are easier to detect as we are looking for regions that have higher amplitude and are easier to distinguish from the background, compared to broad or dispersed marks.
 There are also ‘mixed’ binding profiles which can be hard for algorithms to discern.
 An example of this is the binding properties of PolII, which binds at promotor and across the length of the gene resulting in mixed signals (narrow and broad).

 A commonly used tool is named Model-based Analysis of ChIP-Seq (MACS).
-MACS2 is a model-based algorithm for peak detection in ChIP-seq data.
+MACS is a model-based algorithm for peak detection in ChIP-seq data.
 It uses a Poisson distribution to model the background and a Gaussian distribution to model the signal.
-MACS2 can also be used to call peaks from paired-end data
+MACS can also be used to call peaks from paired-end data.

-Combining the information of both sequencing tag position and orientation
+MACS improves the spatial resolution of binding sites through combining the information of both sequencing tag position and orientation.

-In order to perform peak calling - we nee to have also the INPUT control aligned to the reference genome, to be provided as input for macs3.
+In order to perform peak calling - we nee to have also the INPUT control aligned to the reference genome, to be provided as input for `macs3`.
-Repeats the same above, by replacing the dataset with the input sample
+Repeats exactly the same workflow as above, by replacing the dataset with the input sample

 # 4. INPUT data analysis
-Commands are identical as above (for the modifications explored).
+Commands are identical as above (for the histone modifications explored).

 ```bash
 # Define a set of variables